Residents’ Guide to The City Budget

 where does the money come from?

-Here’s a breakdown of revenues from the City’s 2025 Proposed Budget:
+Here’s a breakdown of revenues from the City’s 2026 Adopted Budget:

 click to zoom!